waqar-ah/null-utility/README.md

 # null-utility
-This simple class implemented to  check null or empty values
+A simple Java Component to check if an object is Null or Empty, by Just calling

+nullUtility.isEmpty()  function